Enchanted23/Enchanted23.github.io/_includes/posts/2017-12-28-Machine-Learning-Review/en.md

 ### 15. Reinforecement Learning

-> *Reinforecement Learning will be included in one of my following blog, so I will not write it here.*
+> *Reinforecement Learning will be included in one of my following blogs, so I will not write it here.*